 Billy Goodman was an outstanding hitter who won a batting title, hit .300 in a long career in the majors, and finished with a sterling on-base-percentage of nearly .380.
 He hit .300 or better in 5 seasons during which he had over 400 at-bats.

-He was an 18-year-old free agent when he played his first year of pro baseball with the Atlanta Crackers in 1944.
-His first season would be a memorable one as the young outfielder would lead the Southern Association in runs scored with 122 and triples with 13.
+He was an 18-year-old when he played his first year of pro baseball with the Atlanta Crackers in 1944.
+His first season was a memorable one as the young outfielder led the Southern Association in runs scored with 122 and triples with 13.
 Billy also was near the leaders with a .336 batting average.

-The United States Military Service called in 1945 and Bill spent that year with the Navy in the South Pacific helping finish up World War II.
+The United States Military called in 1945 and Bill spent that year with the Navy in the South Pacific helping finish up World War II.
 He got back in time in 1946 to appear in 86 outings, again with the Atlanta Crackers, hitting at a .389 pace with 129 hits in 332 at-bats.
-This would get Goodman a longtime home, as the Atlanta club sent him to the Boston Red Sox before the 1947 season in an unknown transaction.
+This got Goodman a long-time home, as the Atlanta club sent him to the Boston Red Sox before the 1947 season.

 One of the most versatile players of the era, Billy played all over the infield and outfield in a 16-year career between 1947 and 1962.
-Originally a regular first baseman in 1948 and 1949 with the Red Sox, he hit just one home run in the two seasons, a grand slam on July 29, 1948, for the first of just 19 career homers.
+Originally a regular first baseman with the Red Sox in 1948 and 1949, he hit just one home run in the two seasons, a grand slam on July 29, 1948, for the first of just 19 career homers.

 Goodman was with the Baltimore Orioles, Chicago White Sox and expansion Houston Colt 45s at the end of his big league days, and shared third base with Bubba Phillips for the pennant-winning White Sox in 1959.
 Defensively he was in over 600 games at second base, 400-plus at first base, over 300 at third base and 100 more in the outfield along with a handful at shortstop.